Research indicates that one third of Americans suffer from lack of sleep, which may contribute to chronic body pain.

-A survey of the existing research investigating the relationship between pain and poor sleep reveals that individuals with poor sleep are more at risk for developing pain than their well-rested counterparts.
+Research investigating the relationship between pain and poor sleep reveals that individuals with poor sleep are more at risk for developing pain than their well-rested counterparts.
 Chronic sleep deprivation, or troubled sleep – characterized by difficulty falling asleep or frequent awakenings – is a form of stress.
-Stressful situations trigger the hypothalamic-pituitary-adrenal axis, the body’s stress response, to kick into high alert.
+Stress triggers the hypothalamic-pituitary-adrenal axis, the body’s stress response, to kick into high alert.
 When the HPA axis is activated, a cascade of events take place, resulting in elevated cortisol levels.
-Intermittently, more cortisol is great if you need to quickly mobilize energy stores to outrun an attacker or save a baby cat from a burning building.
-But chronically elevated cortisol levels can wreak havoc on the body’s tissues, and disturbances of HPA function are associated with new onset of chronic widespread pain.
+Chronically elevated cortisol levels can wreak havoc on body tissue and increase systemic inflammation, further disturbing the body’s HPA function which is linked to the onset of chronic pain.

 The takeaway: sleep matters!